GridOPTICS/GridPACK/docs/user_manual/sphinx/Section9-ApplicationModules.rst

 number of tap positions (NTP), or read directly from the STEP field when available.
 Cycle detection prevents tap hunting.

+The ``AreaInterchange`` parameter (default ``false``) enables area interchange control.
+When enabled, after the inner controller loop converges, the solver computes actual MW exports for each area by summing tie-line flows (branches crossing area boundaries).
+If the export deviates from the desired value (``PDES`` from the area interchange data) by more than the tolerance (``PTOL``), the solver adjusts real power generation at the area slack bus (``ISW``) and re-solves.
+This outer loop runs up to 10 iterations.

-The ``maxControllerIterations`` parameter (default 10) sets the maximum number of outer controller iterations.
+The ``maxControllerIterations`` parameter (default 10) sets the maximum number of inner controller iterations.
 This limit is shared by all active controls (Q-limits, switched shunts, LTC, and IREG remote voltage regulation).
 When only Q-limits are active, the ``maxQlimIterations`` parameter is used for backward compatibility.